trgrimm/trgrimm.github.io/_posts/2024-06-01-hypothesis_testing.md

 ## Defining specific hypotheses

 To actually perform a hypothesis test, the idea of "no difference" and one drug being "better" than the other need to be mathematically defined.
 Let's say that the new drug must provide a certain amount of additional benefit to patients relative than the existing drug.
 For example, consider a new weight-loss drug.
-We'll say that the new drug is considered "better" than the existing drug if the average weight loss for patients on the new drug is at least 5lb higher than for patients on the existing drug.
+We'll say that the new drug is considered "better" than the existing drug if the average weight loss for patients on the new drug is at least 5 lb higher than for patients on the existing drug.
 Our specific hypotheses are now:

-H<sub>0</sub>: The average weight loss for patients on the new drug is less than 5 pounds greater than that of patients on the existing drug.
+H<sub>0</sub>: The average weight loss for patients on the new drug is less than 5 lb greater than that of patients on the existing drug.

-H<sub>1</sub>: The average weight loss for patients on the new drug is at least 5 pounds greater than that of patients on the existing drug.
+H<sub>1</sub>: The average weight loss for patients on the new drug is at least 5 lb greater than that of patients on the existing drug.

 Let $\mu_\text{new}$ and $\mu_\text{existing}$ be the average weight loss for patients on the new and existing drugs, respectively.
 We now have the following mathematical hypotheses: